perriera/for_interfaces/injections/how-to/create-your-own-template/README.md

  - a good computer and a decent Internet connection

 ### Wish Case
 Let's assume that you set out to incorporate the `MySQL` database support into a project and you successfully completed your own project to that effect (and you called it `x4`).
 Now other people in your department want to use it (even when it only has basic capabilities at the moment).
+You plan on adding more features to `x4` but today all your people need is basic functionality (for example just to be alble to read from a `MySQL` database).
+Adding the ability to write to the `MySQL` database can be accomplished on your own time, (but right now your people have to know that at least the company can read from a `MySQL` database).

 The popular and well-established `mysql` database api will be used as an example of how to do this
 - Do [How to install `MySQL` onto Ubuntu](https://github.com/perriera/for_interfaces/blob/main/db/mysql/README.md)